All Episodes

 And Obama says, no, you can't use a dictionary to define tax.

-George, come on.
+George, come on, that's Mani.

-You gotta listen to what I say.
+You've got to listen to what I say.

-So yesterday on CNBC Street Signs, the co-host Aaron Burnett interviewing the chief economist on the White House economic recovery advisory board, Austin Goolsby.
+So yesterday on CNBC Street Signs, the co-host Aaron Burnett. interviewing the chief economist on the White House Economic Recovery Advisory Board, Austin Goolsby.

-And Aaron Burnett said when we see numbers like $900 billion to fix health care, $300 billion of that coming from taxes on medical device makers like tampons, insurance companies.
+And Aaron Burnett said, when we see numbers like $900 billion to fix health care, $300 billion of that coming from taxes on medical device makers like tampons, insurance companies, I called those CEOs off the record and they all tell me that they're going to pass that increase in taxes straight along to consumers.

 I'm sure they say many things.

-And look, if you pass a rule that says a guy can't park his car in front of the airport and block everyone else, or else your car gets towed, it's not correct to call that a tax increase.
+And look, if you pass a rule that says a guy can't park his car in front of the airport and block everyone else or else your car gets towed, it's not correct to call that a tax increase.

 Nor is it correct to call things that aren't tax increases tax increases.

-I mean, if we just go by what Rush Limbaugh defines as a tax increase, I mean declaring yourself to be a Democrat is a tax increase in his world.
+I mean, if we just go by what Rush Limbaugh defines as a tax increase, I mean, declaring yourself to be a Democrat is a tax increase in his world.

 Damn straight.